openforcefield/standards/docs/standards/smirnoff.md

 In other words, a fractional bond order of 3.2 would yield an interpolated `k#` value determined by the interpolation line between ``k#_bondorder2`` and ``k#_bondorder3``.
 A fractional bond order of .9 would yield an interpolated `k#` value determined by the interpolation line between ``k#_bondorder1`` and ``k#_bondorder2``.

+The bond orders used here for interpolation between are all integers, however they do not necessarily need to be integers.
+For example, bond orders 1.0, 1.5, and 2.0 could be to produce a different slope between the range 1.0 to 1.5 and 1.5 to 2.0

 Some key usage points: